ematsapola2/Entertainment---Project-One/README.md

 •	Adult:

-Adults attribute was represented as a Boolean data type.
-It can have true or false values depending on whether a specific characteristic is present (in this case, whether the user is an adult).
-A dataset with 0 users marked as "true" has no users marked as adults.
+The data type "adult" in this context appears to be a Boolean data type.
+True/false or yes/no values are typically represented by Boolean data types.
+When a person is an adult in this dataset, "Adults" will be shown with a (1 or true) in the dataset, while non-adults will have a 0 or false.
+The dataset is stored as "bit", suggesting that it is stored as binary data.

 -----------------------------------------------------------------------------------------------------------------------------------------